 As for the reflected BSDEs \eqref{nvRBSDE}, the solution of the system \eqref{nvRBSDE2} exists and is unique since the deterministic functions $(\bar{u}^i)_{i \in \ii}$ are continuous and of polynomial growth.
 Moreover, there exists a deterministic continuous functions of polynomial growth $(v^{i})_{\ii}$, such that:

 and

-Then , by using a result by Hamad\`ene-Zhao \cite{hamadene2015viscosity}, $(v^{i})_{\ii}$ is the unique viscosity solution, in the class of continuous functions with polynomial growth, of the following system:
+Then, by using a result by Hamad\`ene-Zhao \cite{hamadene2015viscosity}, $(v^{i})_{\ii}$ is the unique viscosity solution, in the class of continuous functions with polynomial growth, of the following system:

-Now, as the functions $(\bar{u}^i)_{i \in \ii}$ solves system \eqref{eqnv3}, hence by uniqueness of the solution of this system \eqref{eqnv3} (see \cite{hamadene2015viscosity},Proposition 4.2), for any $\ii$ one deduces that $ \bar{u}^i = v^i $.
-Next, by the characterization of the jumps \eqref{repVbar}, for any $\ii$, it holds
+Now, as the functions $(\bar{u}^i)_{i \in \ii}$ solve system \eqref{eqnv3}, hence by uniqueness of the solution of this system \eqref{eqnv3} (see \cite{hamadene2015viscosity}, Proposition 4.2), for any $\ii$ one deduces that $ \bar{u}^i = v^i $.
+Next, by the characterization of the jumps \eqref{repVbar}, for any $\ii$, it holds: